angela-d/prtg-zendesk-webhook/README.md

 ### Password Auth over Token Authorization
 If you prefer to use password authentication with Zendesk instead of token auth (the default), simply remove '/token' from the username.

+### Troubleshooting
+- Auto-closure of tickets after a device returns to Up/OK is not a feature, at this time.
+If this is something you need, you'll have to extend the codebase.
+- Duplicate tickets: If you're seeing numerous tickets per device, set a dependency in each sensor (under Settings for the Device), so the child sensors get paused if the parent (Ping, for example) is down.

 ### License
 Tietze's release is unlicensed/public domain; my changes are licensed under GPL2